 If you’re nostalgic for the simpler days of picking certain colored school supplies for different subjects, feel free to color code your folders by class.

 If you’re really an organizational freak like me, you can match your color-coded folders to the colors on your calendar—I know you all definitely read my previous article and made a well-organized planner or computer calendar ;).
-The same color that you set aside in your calendar for the hour you’ll spend studying English could match the color of folder in which you store your English materials.
+The same color that you set aside in your calendar for the hour you’ll spend studying English could match the color of the folder in which you store your English materials.

 Name Your Documents Consistently